 All of these are excellent platforms for hosting excellent content.
 Website builders are making it easier than ever to edit and publish content on their sites, so you don’t have to feel alone in this- they’re here to help.

-So, let’s start going over X non-technical strategies to improve your SEO!
+So, let’s start going over these non-technical strategies to improve your SEO!

 Things to have handy for this SEO lesson: you, your computer… ummmm, yeah, I think that’s about it.